snikproject/quiz/README.md

 * Recreating the questions is a partially automated process.

 #### Process

+subject.sparql depends on the graph http://www.snik.eu/ontology/derived.
 For each template:

 1. Execute the SPARQL query in the `sparql` directory, for example [definition.sparql](sparql/definition.sparql).
+You may need to disable "Strict checking of void variables" in the Virtuoso SPARQL Query Editor.
 2. Save the output as a tab separated values (TSV) file, such as `definition.tsv`.
 3. Use the transformation script to create a JavaScript  for example `./transform-definition < input > definition.js`
 4. The transformation file may not be correct, use a text editor with search and replace to create a syntactically correct JavaScript array.